-- Postherpetic Neuralgia (PHN): This occurs when shingles damages nerve fibers in the skin, causing a lifelong disability of extreme chronic pain.
+- Postherpetic Neuralgia (PHN): This occurs when shingles damage nerve fibers in the skin, causing a lifelong disability of extreme chronic pain.
 About 1 in 5 people who contract shingles develop PHN.

 - Bell’s Palsy: If the shingles virus spreads on our near the face, it can cause inflammation of the nerves that control the facial muscles, leading to facial paralysis, or Bell’s Palsy.
 Symptoms include drooping facial features, jaw pain, drooling, change in the ability to taste, and change in the tear ducts.

-Zostavax lawsuits have been filed against Merck in both federal and state courts alleging that the vaccine causes serious side effects about which the company failed to warn patients.
+Zostavax lawsuits have been filed by attorneys against Merck in both federal and state courts alleging that the vaccine causes serious side effects about which the company failed to warn patients.

 The first lawsuit was filed in February 2017 in a Philadelphia court by a woman who claimed that she suffered headaches, dizziness, and blurred vision after receiving Zostavax.
 Long-term, she continued to experience vision problems, high blood pressure, dizziness, and headaches.